matchwood/acid-world/README.md

 Events themselves are simply a container that wraps up the event name (which ties it to the `Eventable` class) and a heterogenous list of the arguments.

-This allows for the definition of a type that composes events together in a type safe way, and the whole composed event can be run atomically.
+This allows for the definition of a type, `EventC`, that composes events together in a type safe way, and the whole composed event can be run atomically.

     [..] type EventArgs "insertAddress" = '[Text, Text, User] [..]